stepzen-dev/examples/with-apollo/README.md

 ```
 with `ACCOUNT` replaced by your account.

-Introspect and publish the `returns` subgraph into your Apollo Federation
+## Introspect and publish the `returns` subgraph.

-`lynx` supergraph, following the previous instructions for
-`customers` but using `returns` and its deployed endpoint.
+Be careful to replace the same things as earlier.

 For example:
 ```